GrowthWizard/whisper-to-clipboard/README.md

 ### Recording Issues
 - Make sure you have installed the required system dependencies
 - Check that your microphone is properly connected and has permission to be accessed
+- If you're getting very short or incorrect transcriptions (like "youyou"), try the following:
+  - Speak clearly and at a normal pace
+  - Make sure there's not too much background noise
+  - Try recording in a quieter environment
+  - Check that your microphone is not muted or set to a very low volume
+  - Try increasing the audio quality setting (may increase API costs slightly)

 ### Transcription Issues
 - Verify your OpenAI API key is correct and has access to the Whisper API
 - Ensure you're speaking clearly and your microphone is working properly
+- If your recording is being cut off, try increasing the recording duration in the settings
+- If you receive unusually short transcriptions, a debug audio file will be saved to your home directory for troubleshooting
+- If you're concerned about API costs, try the "Economy" audio quality setting
+- If you're speaking in a language other than English and getting translations instead of transcriptions, make sure to set the language mode to "Auto-detect" or select your specific language
+- For long recordings (>1 minute), install FFmpeg for better handling and more accurate transcriptions

+### Long Recording Issues
+- If only part of your long recording is being transcribed, install FFmpeg which enables the extension to split the recording into optimal chunks
+- For very long recordings, try setting a specific language instead of using auto-detect
+- If you're still having issues with long recordings, try recording in shorter segments

 ## Development